 In the normal course of business, the Company enters into contracts that provide a variety of general indemnifications.
 Any exposure to the Company under these arrangements could involve future claims that may be made against the Company.
-Currently, no
+Currently, no such claims exist or are expected to arise and, accordingly, the Company has not accrued any liability in connection with such indemnifications.

-The Company's investment portfolio may contain debt investments which are in the form of lines of credit or delayed draw commitments, which require us to provide funding when requested by portfolio companies in accordance with underlying loan agreements.
-As of December 31, 2022, the Company had unfunded delayed draw term loans and revolvers in the aggregate principal amount of \$895.9 million.
+The Company's investment portfolio may contain debt investments which are in the form of lines of credit or delayed draw commitments, which require us to provide funding when requested by portfolio companies in accordance with underlying loan agreements

+As of December 31, 2023 and 2022, the Company had unfunded delayed draw term loans, revolvers and preferred equity in the aggregate principal amount of \$760.7 million and \$895.9 million, respectively.